cldf/cldf/modules/dictionary/README.md

 ## Examples

-The example table contains all the examples which are represented in the dictionary.
+A CLDF dictionary may have an [examples component](../../components/examples/README.md), which contains all the examples which are represented in the dictionary.
 Each example is linked to one or more senses, and senses may have multiple examples linked to them.
 There is thus a many-to-many relationship between examples and senses.

-Each example must minimally contain information in the following four fields:

-* `ID`
-* `primary_text`
-* `translation`
+The links between examples and senses must be specified in a column
-* `sense_ID`: semicolon-separated list of IDs of related senses (this is a list, not a single ID, because an example may illustrate several senses)
+* `sense_ID`: semicolon-separated list of IDs of related senses

-standard fields:

-* analyzed text (including hyphens between morphemes, or more abstract morphophonological representation)
-* literal translation
-* name of speaker who provided the example
-* date
+in the examples table.